mbme/PIMY/README.md

 = hide scrolls to save space
 + check scroll on right panel
 + does not reload record on click in records list
++ remove codemirror

-+ use requirejs to load angular modules, css(, templates?)
-+ integrate ace editor
+- use requirejs to load angular modules, css x integrate ace editor
+- write custom editor using contenteditable attribute

 - edit record
 - go to element in record list